SU-HPC/SUPerman/README.md

 SUPerman is a state-of-the-art, complete software suite built for the efficient computation of matrix permanents.
 It supports a diverse range of matrix types, including real, complex, binary, sparse, and dense matrices, with specialized handling tailored to each type to maximize performance.

+If you use this library in your research, please cite:
+<br/><br/>
+Deniz Elbek, Fatih Taşyaran, Bora Uçar, and Kamer Kaya.
+SUPerman: Efficient Permanent Computation on GPUs (2025).

+If you use the ideas behind our state-of-the-art sparse matrix permanent code generation technique in your research, please cite:
+<br/><br/>
+Deniz Elbek and Kamer Kaya.
+Fully-Automated Code Generation for Efficient Computation of Sparse Matrix Permanents on GPUs (2025). arXiv:2501.15126.
+URL: https://arxiv.org/abs/2501.15126

 ### Hard Requirements